Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 = 2.4.3 =
 * New Feature: users can now use Stripe checkout directly on the same page as PayPal, offering more payment choices.
 * Added a new setting to enable/disable Stripe payment option.
+[View Stripe Setup Documentation](https://wp-express-checkout.com/stripe-settings-configuration-stripe-api-credentials-setup/)
 * Added a new setting to configure Stripe API keys.
 * Added a new setting to customize the Stripe payment button text.
 * Improved backend structure to better support Stripe payment processing.